mtingers/acidmesh/README.md

 word is in a tree at a given depth.
 * A container is another binary tree referencing the tree's wordbank item.
 * Depth refers to the index of the order of the input sequence.
-For example, a chain of input: "Hello," "World!": "Hello," is at depth 0 while "World!" is at depth 1.
+For example, a sequence of input: "Hello," "World!": "Hello," is at depth 0 while "World!" is at depth 1.

 ![test](/doc/chart0.png)